 BUILDING A WEB PRESENCE AND COMMUNICATION/MANAGEMENT SUITE

 1) Website presence: you’ll need a URL (domain name), and i2webservices.com is an easy-to-use domain management platform with 24/7 support.
 For website hosting the small business hosting package will suit almost any business, configured to be economically robust.

 For your website, there are many website builders out there, including WIX and others.
 But you don’t own those, you merely lease them on a monthly basis.
-Preferably, I’d recommend owning your site, using open-source software like WordPress, Joomla, or Drupal, Moreover, with these, you can modify them to your needs.
+Preferably, I’d recommend owning your site, and using open-source software like WordPress, Joomla, or Drupal, Moreover, with these, you can modify them to your needs.
 Find out more.
 Or talk to our consulting department.

 2) Email and a suite of robust integrated tools.
 After looking around — a lot –, I zeroed in on Google Apps for business for several reasons: it was only $5 per year (per user), can accommodate and organize multiple domains with one login at no extra cost, and you can have limitless URLS: for example, the emails for all of our sites operate out of our main Google Workspace, including i2mediainc.com, i2webservices.com, a2zbusiness.consiulting, dinevite.me, eventigram.com, and many others. .
 It also has tons of free integrated Google products, and a third-party marketplace loaded with other software tools that ‘plug into’ the Google system.
 And, if you’re a one-man show, you can still collaborate with outside third parties for no additional cost.
 They have two programs, Startup (use discount code 436ACUF439K6F4F) and Standard (Use code YCLMLJWKEGCQK4E)

 Before setting up your account, be sure to have an existing outside email account that doesn’t use your domain name — like @gmail, @yahoo.com, @Aol.com or @otherdomain.com, for example.